Home

 For beauty, make sure your 6 pack exercises involve your entire abdominal anatomy - don't settle for a half baked workout.
 If you work them really hard, you can even get your rectus abdominis to make 8 pack abs.

-And if you just want strength, use heavier and heavier weights to work these 4 muscles. the trunk of your body will be rock solid.
+If you just want strength, use heavier and heavier weights to work these 4 muscles.
+The trunk of your body will be rock solid.

 • Click here to learn more about the Ab Workouts and Exercises!